 - Two fabrics – one a sturdier fabric like denim or canvas and one a lightweight fabric like quilting cotton

 - Sew on velcro

 Trace out a circle that’s as big you want the holder to be, then add at least a 1/4″ seam allowance.
 Measure around the circle.
 Cut a rectangle piece that is the same length as the circumference of the circle plus a seam allowance.
+You want it to be at least 2/3 of the height of the cup tall.
 Sew the rectangle into a tube, then pin it to the circle around the bottom.
 Stitch.